heclak/community-a4e-c/README.md

 Unzip the contents of the zip file into the following folder: `C:\Users\username\Saved Games\DCS`

+**NOTE: The mod MUST be installed into this folder, EVEN if you have installed DCS into a different folder than default.**

+**FAILURE TO DO SO WILL CAUSE THE MOD TO NOT WORK AND WILL CAUSE YOUR CLIENT TO FAIL THE IC CHECK**

+If you are installing onto an openbeta client the path changes to: `C:\Users\username\Saved Games\DCS.openbeta`

+Note: The above does not apply to steam clients, they are still installed into: `C:\Users\username\Saved Games\DCS`

 _To assist JSGME users, we’ve included the “mods/aircraft/” folders in the zip.
 You can safely merge these folders with your DCS World user folder._

 ### Updating to the latest version